Ebike right and left view.

 Custom Chainring Spacer FDM print 0.10 (compresses to .07").

-Chain guide: Origin8, Torqlite UL or Problem Solvers, Chain Spy.
 Because of battery location a custom arm was added between seat tube adapter and guide.

 A 0.042" 1.08mm washer was placed between the halves of the chain guide for correct 7 speed operation.
 No more chain drop, YEA!!

-did not have a burr.
-Some reviews mention narrow Wide wear to resemble classic wear of regular chain ring.
-None mentioned burr.
+side of chain ring did not have a burr.
+No reviews mentioned Narrow Wide wear with burr.
 Unknown why burr was on inside

 of chain ring only.
 Always shift to the lowest gear when approaching a stop when using a 52T chain ring.